Eye Movement Desensitization and Reprocessing (EMDR)

 EMDR was originally developed to address symptoms of post-traumatic stress disorder (PTSD), such as flashbacks, intrusive thoughts, or heightened anxiety.
 Over time, it has also been found to help with symptoms related to anxiety, addiction, grief, and chronic pain.
 Whether your distress comes from a single event or a series of experiences over time, EMDR can help you work through things that feel heavy, overwhelming, and emotionally intense so you can find calm and clarity.

-What can you expect during Accelerated Resolution Therapy
+What can you expect during EMDR Therapy?

 We may use EMDR in